 - This is what goes with a baked potato bar!

-Best toppings for baked potatoes in the crock
+Best toppings for baked potatoes made in a crock are:

-There is lots you can put on baked potatoes besides butter!
+There are a lot of other things you can put on baked potatoes besides butter!

 - 5 ingredient crockpot chili is excellent and easy to throw together